The Network Authorization Fee is an assessment charge that applies to all Discover authorization transactions.

 Discover assessment fees are non-negotiable, and the same for everyone.
 However, some processors may “pad” the fees in order to make more money while making it look like the fees are out of their hands.
 Be sure to find a credit card processor that passes assessments to you at cost.

 As of 2018, Discover charges the NAF fee of $0.0025 for authorized Discover transactions.
 The fee is often charged in conjunction with the Data Usage Fee, but your processor may only charge one or the other.

 Difference Between Network Authorization Fee and Data Usage Fee

 Discover has two fees – the Network Authorization Fee and Data Usage Fee – that sound very similar.
 The Network Authorization fee applies to all transactions that are authorized on Discover’s network, while the Data Usage Fee refers to sending data over the Discover network and is charged for that.

-You may be charged both the Network Authorization Fee and the Data Usage Fee on the same transaction.
-It’s also possible to be charged one fee and not the other, or for a processor to call the fees different things.
+Your processor can charge both fees on one transaction.
+It’s also possible or your processor to charge one fee and not the other, or for a processor to call the fees different things.

 For example, the statement snippet below shows charges for both the Network Authorization Fee and the Data Usage Fee, but it refers to the Data Usage Fee as a “Network Fee.”

 Your processor may or may not list the fee on your statements.
 If you’re on an interchange plus or tiered pricing model, you’ll be able to see the fee if charged and listed.
 On a flat rate processing statement, you will not see assessments broken out.

 The Network Authorization Fee will be located with other fees.
 In the snippet example below, the processor charged both the Data Usage Fee and Network Authorization Fee.